Lecrapouille/gdcef/README.md

 ## How CEF is compiled under Godot ?

-The goal of this document is to make you understand the general ideas behind how this module `gdcef` is compiled (with examples for Window while similar for other operating systems).
-The detail design on how guts are working is described in an other [document](doc/detailsdesign.md) (currently in gestation).
-For the details of the implementation, you will have to dive directly inside the CEF code source, it has lot of comments (not always easy to apprehend at first lecture).
+The goal of this document is to make you understand the general idea behind how this module `gdcef` is compiled (with examples for Windows while similar for other operating systems).
+The detail design on how guts are working is described in another [document](doc/detailsdesign.md) (currently unfinished).
+For the details of the implementation, you will have to dive directly inside the CEF code source, it has lot of comments (not always easy to apprehend at first read).
 Else, ask questions either in our Discord, or in the `Discussions` or `Issues` menu of the associated GitHub repository to help improving this document.

 ### Environment

 The tree structure of the your project can be different from the one depicted in the next diagram.
-For this document we have choose:
+For this document we chose:

 ```
 📦YourProject